lgoyes/BookNotes/CleanArchitecture-RobertCMartin.md

 ### Objects to the Rescue

 Careful consideration of the SOLID design principles would have prompted us to create a set of classes that could be polymorphically extended to handle new features.
+* Much of the logic in the original services is preserved withing the base classes of the object model.
 * These two components override the abstract base classes in the original components usuing a pattern such as _TEmplate Method_ or _Strategy_.
 * Note also that the classes that implement those features are created by factories under the control of the UI.

 ### Component-Based Services

+* Services do not need to be little monoliths.
+Services can, instead, be designed using the SOLID principles, and given a component structure so that new components can be added to them without changing the existing components withing the service.
+* Deploying a new feature then becomes not a matter of redeploying the services, but rather a matter of simply _adding_ the new jar files to the load paths of those services.
+* Adding new features conforms to the Open-Closed Principle.
+* The services still exist as before, but each has its own internal component design, allowing new features to be added as new derivative classes.

 ### Cross-Cutting Concerns

+* Architectural boundaries do not fall _between_ services.
+Rather, those boundaries run _through_ the services, dividing them into components.
+* Services must be designed with internal component architectures that follow the Dependency Rule.
+* Those services do not define the architectural boundaries of the system; instead, the components withing the services do.

 ### Conclusion

+* As useful as services are to the scalability and develop-ability of a system, they are not, in and of themselves, architecturally significant elements.
+* The architecture of a system is defined by the boundaries drawn within that system, and by the dependencies that cross those boundaries.
+That architecture is not defined by the physical mechanisms by which elements communicate and execute.

 ## 28. The Test Boundary

+* _The tests are part of the system_, and they participate in the architecture just like every other part of the system does.

 ### Tests as System Components

+* From an architectural point of view, all tests are the same.
+* Tests, by their very nature, follow the Dependency Rule; they are very detailed and concrete; and they always depend inward toward the code being tested.
+In fact, you can think of the tests as the outermost circle in the architecture.
+* Tests are also independently deployable.
+In fact, most of the time they are deployed in test systems, rather than in production systems.
+* Tests are the most isolated system component.
+They are not necessary for system operation.
+No user depends on them.
+Their role is to support development, not operation.

 ### Design for Testability

+* Tests that are not wel integrated into the design of the system tends to be fragile, and they make the system rigid and difficult to change.
+* Tests that are strongly coupled to the system must change along with the system.
+Even the most trivial change to a system component can cause many coupled tests to break or require changes.
+* Changes to common system components can cause hundreds, or even thousands, of tests to break.
+This is known as the _Fragile Test Problem_.
+* Fragile tests often have the perverse effect of making the system rigid.
+When developers realize that simple changes to the system can cause massive tests failures, they may resist making those changes.
+* The solution is to design for testability.
+The first rule of software design is always the same: _Don't depend on volatile things_.
+GUIs are volatile.
+Test suites that operate the system through the GUI m_must be fragile_.
+Therefore design the system, and the tests, so that business rules can be tested without using the GUI.

 ### The Testing API

+* The way to accomplish this goal is to create a specific API that the tests can use to verify all the business rules.
+* This API should have supperpowers that allow the tests to avoid security constraints, bypass expensive resources, and force the system into particular testable states.
+* This API will be a superset of the suite of _interactors_ and _interface adapters_ that are used by the user interface.

+#### Structural Coupling

+* Imagine a test suite that has a test class for every production class, and a set of test methods for every production method.
+Such a test suite is deeply coupled to the structure of the application.
+* When one of those production methods or classes changes, a large number of tests must change as well.
+Consequently, the tests are fragile, and they make the production code rigid.
+* The role of the testing API is to hide the structure of the application from the tests.
+* This separation of eveolution is necessary because as time passes, the tests tend to become increasingly more concrete and specific.
+In contrast, the production code tends to become increasingly more abstract and general.

+#### Security

+The superpowers of the testing API could be dangerous if they were deployed in production systems.
+If this is a concern, then the testing API and the dangerous parts of its implementation, should be kept in a separate, independently deployable component.

 ### Conclusion

+* Tests that are not designed as part of the system tend to be fragile and difficult to maintain.

 ## 29. Clean Embedded Architecture

+* Although software does not wear out, firmware and hardware become obsolete, thereby requiring software modifications.
+* _Software_ is this thing that can have a long useful life, but _firmware_ will become obsolete as hardware evolves.
+* _Although software does not wear out, it can be destroyed from within by unmanaged dependencies on firmware and hardware_.
+* Firmware does not mean code lives in ROM.
+It's not firmware because of where it is stored; rather, it is firmware because of what it depends on and how hard it is to change as hardware evolves.
+Hardware does evolve, so we should structure or embedded code with that reality in mind.
+* You non-embedded developers essentially write firmware whenever you bury SQL in your code or when you spread platform depdencies throughout your code.
+Android app developers write firmware when they don't separate their business logic from the Android API.
+* The existing implementation had no separation between TDM (Time-Division Multiplexing) and the business logic of making calls.
+The whole product was hardware/technology dependent from top to bottom and could not be untangled.
+The whole product had essentially become firmware.
+* Unsurprisingly, there is a message processor/dispatcher.
+The message processor knows the format of messages, is able to parse them, and can then dispatch the message to the code that can handle the request.
+* None of this is surprising, except that the message processor/dispatcher resides in the same file as code that interacts with a UART hardware.
+THe message processor is polluted with UART details.
+The message processor could have been software with a potentially long useful life, but instead it is firmware.

 ### App-titude Test

+* Most of the emphasis is on getting the embedded code to work, and not so much emphasis is placed on structuring it for a long useful life.
+* Kent Beck describes three activities in building software:
+  1. "First make it work". _You are out of business if it doesn't work_
+  2. "Then make it right". _Refactor the code so that you and others can understand it and evolve it as needs change or are better understood._
+  3. "Then make it fast". _Refactor the code for "needed" performance._
+* Most non-embedded apps are build just to work, with little regard to making the code right for a long useful life.

 ### The Target-Hardware Bottleneck
 ### Conclusion